aceyogi/corbaexample/README.md

 4\.
 In the Client class, comment out all calls to the AddressBook object, with the exception of the initial call to *lookupEmailFromName()*.

 5\.
-Run the example and check that the correct result is returned, using the DSI server implementation.
+Run the example and check that the correct result is returned.

 6\.
 If you feel inclined to do so, modify **DSIAddressBookImpl** to implement the remaining methods.
 Uncomment the relevant lines in the **Client** as you go to test that your implementation works.
 In carrying this out you'll likely need to research Java's DSI API in more detail.